oroinc/documentation/user/back-office/system/tags-management/tags.rst

 Within the tags list, you can:

-1. Search records by a tag: |IcSearch|
+1. Search records by a tag: |Search-SVG|
 2. Edit the selected tag: |IcEdit|
-3. Delete a tag from the system:|IcDelete|
+3. Delete a tag from the system:|Trash-SVG|
 4. Filter tags: |IcFilter|
 5. Configure grid settings for tags: |IcSettings|